 Preparatory work is essential

 The introduction of HPV vaccine required different and more intensive preparatory phase than other routine vaccines.
-The demo program helped the decision-makers to explore the issues with the targeted age group, identify communication specifics and initiate stakeholder engagement..
+The demo program helped the decision-makers to explore the issues with the targeted age group, identify communication specifics and initiate stakeholder engagement.
 Absence of the preparatory activities prevented Abkhazia from initiating the demo project there.

 The MoLHSA implemented numbers of recommendations of the post introduction assessment prior to initiating nation-wide vaccination, developed legislative projects, and conducted the series of trainings and communication activities.
-The evidence shows that the quality of preparatory work highly relates to the vaccine uptake outcomes. ,
+The evidence shows that the quality of preparatory work highly relates to the vaccine uptake outcomes.

 Consider country specific context